 I was born on May 8th, 2000 in Pasadena, California.
 When I was three years old, I moved to Connecticut to be closer to my extended family.
 Although I’ve grown up in CT, I still miss the West Coast—especially during the winter.
 I’d take palm trees and beaches over snow shoveling any day of the year.

 I’ve always considered myself a creative person, but it wasn’t until the end of eighth grade that I discovered my love for writing.
-I was in a very dark place, so writing was my way to express the thoughts and emotions I bottled up inside me.
-It gave me the voice I thought I’d lost forever . . . and it also gave me something to do that wasn’t watching TV or moping around my house.
+I was battling anorexia and depression and was just in a really dark place, and writing was my way to express the thoughts and emotions I was repressing inside me.
+It gave me a voice when I had none . . . and it also gave me something to do that wasn’t watching TV or moping around my house.

-I’m currently a high school senior and live in the peaceful town of West Hartford with my two moms, my younger brother, and my four cats.
+I’m currently a student at Southern New Hampshire University and live in the peaceful town of West Hartford, Connecticut with my family and four cats.
 Some other interesting facts about me are:

-My favorite TV show is a kick-ass Norwegian drama called Skam.
+My favorite TV show is a tie between Schitt’s Creek and a Norwegian teen drama called Skam.

 I’m not partial to movies because I have a low attention span, though I’m almost always down for a good psychological thriller.